China prepares large-scale rollout of coronavirus vaccines

 The companies are using more traditional techniques than Western developers.

-They say unlike Pfizer's vaccine, which must be kept frozen at temperatures as low as minus 70 degrees Celsius (minus 94 Fahrenheit), theirs can be stored at 2 to 8 C (36 to 46 F).
+They say unlike Pfizer's vaccine, which must be kept frozen at temperatures as low as minus 70 degrees Celsius (minus 94 Fahrenheit), theirs can be stored at two to eight C (36 to 46 F).
 The Chinese producers have yet to say how they might be distributed.

 Health experts question why China is using experimental vaccines on such a vast scale now that the outbreak is largely under control within its borders.

-Health officials previously said China will be able to manufacture 610 million doses by the end of this year and ramp up to 1 billion doses next year.
+Health officials previously said China will be able to manufacture 610 million doses by the end of this year and ramp up to one billion doses next year.

 The government of Jiangsu province, where the major city of Nanjing is located, issued a procurement notice for vaccines from Sinovac and Sinopharm on Wednesday for emergency use vaccinations.